 My Gran was from Lincoln and a lot of the family had made it up from down south.
 Four generations were on the dance floor.
-The gents were in suits with a tie, the uncles in a simple shirt and tie, the cousins just in plain shirt and trousers.
+The grandads were in suits and tie, the uncles in a shirt and tie, and the cousins in a shirt with the top buttons undone.
 I was in my red tartan kilt, of course.
 I liked the kilt, but I was under strict instructions in any case.
-In the photos, I am holding onto my sporn with my elbows sticking out either side for the Sassenachs to have their photo with me in the kilt.
+In the photos I am holding onto my sporn with my elbows sticking out either side for the Sassenachs to have their photo with me in the kilt.
 I was on my best behaviour for a seventeen-year-old, although all the family wanted to buy me a pint.
 It was a good night, I tried to pace myself, but my instincts at that age were to get steaming.
-As the night progressed, I felt I timed it pretty well.
+As the night progressed, I felt I timed it well.
 That was until the Hotel curfew was called abruptly.
-It was normally my older cousins who were up to mischief, bringing their own gear up to the village and knowing as many locals as I did.
+It was normally my older cousins who were up to mischief, bringing their own gear up to the village, knowing as many locals as I did.
 This time I was on my own.
 Standing outside the entrance to the hotel I could hear the far-off sound of a rare thing in Scotland- a Barbeque.

-It seemed the last people were leaving the dance floor, the patio on the right hand side.
-While those who had made it into the wee hours were sitting under the gazebo on my left.
-I wanted to keep the party going so I asked the nearest woman to dance and she accepted.
-Even as I was approaching her some men began making a scene about this.
-It continued while we walked the 3 meters onto the dance floor and we turned back to look at them.
-I resented their attempt to shame us and so I mocked them.
-Almost as soon as we started to dance, I started moved my hand a bit lower very slowly and looked at Elisabeth to see that she was in on it.
+As I walked up the Monoblock drive and around the side of the house, I seen the last people were leaving the dance floor patio on the right-hand side.
+While on my left, those who had made it into the wee hours were sitting drinking under the gazebo.
+I wanted to keep the party going so I asked the nearest woman to my left to dance, and she accepted.
+Even as I approached her some men began making a scene about this.
+It continued while we walked the 3 meters onto the patio dance floor and we turned back to look at them.
+I resented their attempt to shame us and so did she.
+I felt by the pause on the dance floor to look at these men that we both felt the same.
+So I mocked them.
+As soon as we started to dance, I started moved my hand a bit lower very slowly.
+I did this in an exaggerated manner and looked at Elisabeth to see that she was in on it.
 There was hardly any contact involved.
-When my hand was hovering over her bum she said very warmly, ‘You better move your hand Kieran before you get in trouble’.
+When my hand was hovering over her bum she said very warmly, and conspiratorially, ‘You better move your hand Kieran before you get in trouble’.
 Elisabeth was in total control of that situation.
-She might have been protecting me, but that only shows that she did not feel threatened while she played along.
-Elisabeth was a married women about 20 years my senior.
+She was being protective of me, which shows that she did not feel threatened while she played along.

 WHY I CHOOSE RED